QNetITQ/WaveFox/README.md

 - `userChrome.Toolbar.Transparency.VeryHigh.Enabled`

 ### Tab Frame
-The tab frame consists of type, color and saturation.
+Two tab frames are available.
+Both consist of type, color and saturation.
+Can be used individually or simultaneously.
+In most cases there is no point in using both.
+However, it can be useful if there is not enough contrast.
 ![изображение](https://user-images.githubusercontent.com/85301851/152011749-4d5619b3-0fd8-40f9-a3dc-96be31839971.png)

 ##### Light Theme